One of the earth’s most ancient animals, the turtle has been around for more than 200 million years, emerging sometime in the late Triassic period.

 The largest of all the sea turtles, the leatherback, especially enjoys dining on jellyfish.

-The hawksbill’s main source of food is sponges.
-The flatback and olive ridley, on the other hand, both consume crabs, mollusks, algae, and jellyfish.
+The hawksbill’s main source of food is sponges, whereas the flatback and olive ridley will both consume crabs, mollusks, algae and jellyfish.

 Conservation and Sea Turtle Distribution

 All seven species of sea turtles have the same general living environment, that being the mostly warm and temperate waters around the equator and both tropics.

 The leatherback, as mentioned elsewhere, can migrate and travel a bit further north and south into colder waters.

 Unfortunately for all seven species of sea turtle, human activity has significantly dwindled their numbers.

 These are the following estimates for their numbers in the world today.